A note on virtual duality and automorphism groups of right-angled Artin groups: Introduction

 The construction of the graph $\G$ in Figure~\ref{fig} ensures that both $A_{\G_1}$ and $A_{\G_2}$ have finite outer automorphism groups, so that $\out(A_\G)$ has a finite-index subgroup isomorphic to $A_{\G_1} \oplus A_{\G_2} \cong A_\Delta$.
 However, the flag complex $\hat{\Delta}$ is not Cohen--Macaulay, so neither $A_\Delta$ nor $\out(A_\G)$ is a (virtual) duality group.
 Full details are given in Section~\ref{s:proof}.
 More generally, the Join Lemma gives a way of constructing many examples of RAAGs $A_\Delta$ appearing as finite-index subgroups of $\out(A_\G)$ for certain $\G$.

 Theorem~A gives a very partial answer to Question~3 from Vogtmann's \emph{Groups St. Andrews} lecture notes on automorphism groups of RAAGs \cite{Vogtmann}.
 We discuss this in more detail and highlight related questions in Section 3.
 After circulating a draft of this paper, Br\"uck used a computer search to find further examples of RAAGs satisfying the conclusion of Theorem~A. He kindly agreed to describe these examples and his approach in an appendix.
+More recently, Wiedmer \cite{Wiedmer2022} built on these ideas to prove the remarkable result that \emph{every} right-angled Artin group $A_\G$ is commensurable with $\out(A_\Delta)$ for some other RAAG $A_\Delta$.
+This gives a vast range of examples of RAAGs whose outer automorphism groups are not duality groups.

-\paragraph*{\textbf{Acknowledgments.}} We would like to thank Corey Bregman for feedback on an earlier draft of this paper, particularly Remark~\ref{r:Corey}.
+\paragraph*{\textbf{Acknowledgments.}} We thank the referee for helpful comments and Corey Bregman for feedback on an earlier draft of this paper, particularly Remark~\ref{r:Corey}.
 Wade is funded by the Royal Society through a University Research Fellowship.